-The factor of $\norm{\vec{c}}_1$ represents the cost of quantum amplitude amplification \cite{Brassard_2002_qaa}, so that the LCU with the coefficients $\{c_j\}_j$ by Eq.~(\ref{Eq_MPF:MPF_t_dep}) can be implemented deterministically.
+The factor $\norm{\vec{c}}_1$ represents the cost of quantum amplitude amplification \cite{Brassard_2002_qaa}, which is required to implemente the LCU deterministically.
 The last factor $\| \vec{k} \|_1$ is the number of queries for each time evolution in the linear combination.
-We also note that the time-dependent MPF requires some ancilla qubits for implementing the LCU.
-The number of ancilla qubits amounts to $\lceil \log_2 J \rceil \in \order{\log \log (\alpha_\mr{com}(t)t/\varepsilon)}$.
+The number of ancilla qubits for implementing the LCU is $\lceil \log_2 J \rceil$.